cybera/kubeflow-examples/github_issue_summarization/02_training_the_model.md

 * `body_pp.dpkl` - the serialized body preprocessor
 * `title_pp.dpkl` - the serialized title preprocessor

-If you haven't already, clone the [kubeflow/examples](https://github.com/kubeflow/examples) repo locally, then issue the following commands to place these three files into the `github_issue_summarization/notebooks` folder on your local machine:
+Issue the following command to place these three files into the `github_issue_summarization/notebooks` folder on your local machine:

 ```
-make example1/model/download NAME=notebook-name
+make github/model/download NAME=notebook-name
 ```

 _(Optional)_ You can also perform training with two alternate methods: